-In April 2012, another study released in the Fats of Life e-newsletter concerning research conducted with women aged fifty years and older.
+In April 2012, another study released in the Fats of Life e-newsletter.
+The research conducted with women aged fifty years and older.

-The study showed that women who were put on a regimen containing omega 3 fish oils had a seventy-seven percent less chance of developed colorectal polyps.
-(Colorectal polyps lead to colon cancer, which has become the third largest source of cancer in the United States.)
+The study showed women put on a regimen containing omega 3 fish oils had a seventy-seven percent less chance of advanced colorectal polyps.
+(Colorectal polyps lead to colon cancer, which has become the third-largest source of cancer in the United States.)

 The first of these two studies showed that animals who were given omega 3 fish oils following corneal (eye) surgery were able to regenerate their corneal nerves completely.

 The second study showed a significantly lower loss of vision as the animals aged as compared to animals who were not given the fish oils as part of their diets.

 What Reuters Had To Say About Omega 3 Fish Oils

 In late March 2012, the international news organization Reuters reported that the Journal of Clinical Oncology had found that patients who suffered from fatigue after fighting and beating breast cancer often gained energy when they infused their diets with omega3 fish oils.

 It goes without saying that incorporating exercise and daily physical activities also helped out the women in this study.